its-segu/monday-exercise/README.md

 - **Native UX** — Vibe components throughout; the board view feels like a first-party monday feature.
-- **Replaces _and_ extends the table experience** — the custom Order Details modal pulls fragrance metadata into a rich ingredient card the table can't show, while a "View in monday" button still hands off to the native Item Card for first-party editing.
+- **Replaces _and_ extends the table experience** — the custom Order Details modal pulls fragrance metadata into a master-detail recipe view the table can't show (Top / Heart / Base ingredient tiers parsed from the fragrance description), while a "View in monday" button still hands off to the native Item Card for first-party editing.
 - **Catalog ↔ board sync** — the create-order mutation passes `create_labels_if_missing: true` to the dropdown column, so any fragrance added through the backend's CRUD API is automatically adopted as a valid